KwameIcon/KwameIcon/README.md

-Hi there, I am a frontend software developer
+Hi there, I am a junior software engineer
 Pretty much good in the web technologies
 HTML
 CSS